 Step Five: Empathy

 To put yourself in the customer’s needs so that the customer feels that you have genuinely understood customer’s attitude or feelings.
 Once you’re sure that you understand your customer’s concerns, be empathic.
-Show to customer that you understand why he’s upset or angry.
+Show to the customer that you understand why he’s upset or angry.

 And, felt or enjoyed through imagined participation in the experience of others also make sure that your body language also communicates this understanding and empathy.